realchonk/bmk/README.md

 # Dependencies
 Generating the configure script requires a few dependencies:
-- autoconf (>= 2.64, for extra portability version 2.64 should be used, as later versions make more assumptions about the host)
+- autoconf (>= 2.52, for extra portability version 2.52 should be used, as later versions make more assumptions about the host)
-- automake (any somewhat recent version should work, as automake itself isn't being used directly)

 # Bootstrap
 ```sh